descartez/descartez.github.io/_posts/2015-06-01-job-coding-tutor.md

 ### Freelance
 06-01-2015 to 10-01-2015

-> Designed, built, and maintained custom websites for clients’ specifications.
+> Taught coding principles and web development to middle school students.